Aditya-Debnath/Departmental-Network-Infrastructure-for-EWU-using-Cisco-Packet-Tracer-including-Web-Portal/README.md

 * Fully connected university network across all departments
 * Secure FTP access based on roles
 * Email communication enabled for all PCs
+* Web Portal with departmental info and announcements
 * Efficient routing with proper segmentation
 * Expandable and easy to troubleshoot with subnetting